-The Detours, a pioneering Southern California punkband from Fullerton, formed in July of 1977, by Gordon Cox, Rikk Agnew, Jeff Beans.
+The Detours, a pioneering Southern California punkband from Fullerton, formed 1977, by Gordon Cox, Rikk Agnew, Jeff Beans.
 Guitarist Bruce Boyd served in the early days- playing the first gig, with the band eventually settling on the machine gun style of power chording guitarist Mike Koerber.

 In mid 1979, Casey Royer, only months after co-founding Social Distortion with Mike Ness, quits to play drums in The Detours, rounding out the quintet and allowing Rikk Agnew to move from drums to lead guitar duties.